-Response Modeling helps marketers find the most likely customer 'responder' for a given offer or message - through automated creation and validation of a statistical model.
+Analysis also includes modeling, which can help marketers find the most likely customer 'responder' for a given offer or message - through automated creation and validation of a statistical model.
 This dramatically improves marketing productivity by adding a sharp focus to messaging and offer generation.
 Marketers should know the right customers for all of your offers and messages and expect better returns.
 Specifically, the module scores each individual customer or group based on 'likelihood to respond.'

-Response Modeling puts logistic regression modeling to work to determine the most significant variables that affect response behavior.
+Modeling puts logistic regression and other tools to work to determine the most significant variables that affect response behavior.
 The module scores each individual customer or group, and marketers will accelerate the cycle time and should go to market quickly with much more accurate targeting of communications.

-Personalization Rules software, in a nutshell, gives marketers the power to tailor offers and messages to individual customers.
-The term 'rules,' used here means simply: 'if this is the case, then perform a specific action", which implies flexibility to enable tasks and data to be easily changed by replacing one or more rules.
-This technology is fairly new to most firms, especially in an online or dynamic customer interactive situation.
+Personalization rules components give marketers the power to tailor offers and messages to individual customers.
+The term 'rules,' used here means simply: "if this is the case, then perform a specific action," which implies flexibility to enable tasks and data to be easily changed by replacing one or more rules.
+This technology is increasingly adopted in an online or dynamic customer interactive situation.